Codecademy/docs/content/cpp/concepts/abstraction/abstraction.md

   - 'paths/computer-science'
 ---

-**Abstraction** means displaying only essential information and hiding the details.
-Data abstraction refers to providing only essential information about the data to the outside world, hiding the background details or implementation.
+**Abstraction** involves displaying only essential information while concealing underlying details.
+Data abstraction refers to providing only data-related information to the outside world, hiding the implementation details.

 Abstraction using Access Specifiers: